mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/BBW_mechanical.rst

     :align: center
     :alt: Brake By Wire Assembly Step 5

-Step 6: Locate the “lever arm” part, custom machined.
+Step 6: Locate the “lever arm” part, custom machined (CAD coming soon).
 Attach it tightly to the protruding cylindrical end of the motor, using a pin, as shown in the image below.
 Make sure that the other side is co-axial with the cylindrical extensions from Step 4, to ensure smooth contact when BBW is actuated.

 .. image:: ../imgs/Mechanical/BBW_CAD_Step_6.png
     :width: 100%